 13. Bike Valet and Other Bicycle Parking–including Etiquette and Laws

-- Shopping by Bike section for lists of bike rack locations at some popular Monterey County shopping areas.
+- See the Shopping by Bike section for lists of bike rack locations at some popular Monterey County shopping areas.

-- Bicycle Security section for tips on locking up your bike, as well as a list of places where you can easily keep an eye on your parked bike.
+- See Bicycle Security section for tips on locking up your bike, as well as a list of places where you can easily keep an eye on your bike.

-- Bicycle Parking, Security, and Storage for lots more about bicycle parking, including how to advocate for better bike parking, at schools and elsewhere.
+- See Bicycle Parking, Security, and Storage for more about bicycle parking, including how to advocate for better bike parking at schools and elsewhere.

 “Sir, my bicycle, please.”

 You don’t have to miss out on the bike valet parking services just because you can’t bike all the way to a special event or other destination.
 Use a bike-and-ride option to get there!

 Who says you can’t be an eco-conscious traveler and still enjoy some of life’s little luxuries?
 In Monterey County, bicycle valet parking is one way we say yes to both!

 As requests for this service have become more common, our Monterey County valets have graciously taken it in stride.
 They can park a Schwinn or Colnago just as smoothly as a Prius or a Jaguar.
 And cycling guests are provided the same royal treatment as those guests who are driving cars.

 And you may be surprised at all the places where bike valet parking is offered in Monterey County!